-All students enrolled in clinical programs are required to purchase Exxat, an education management platform.
+All students enrolled in clinical programs are required to purchase Exxat (EXXAT Prism), a cloudbased education management platform.
 Students receive orientation to Exxat and its clinical placement and tracking system before the first clinical course.
 All patient logs and timesheets surrounding direct and indirect patient care hours, evaluations, and program-related forms are completed and stored in Exxat.